-The study of the role of the teacher as she/he plans, implements, and evaluates a curriculum that focuses on the design of the learning environment; the interaction between teacher, child, and family; and the development of activities that foster children's social, emotional, physical, and intellectual development.
+This course studies the role of the teacher as she/he plans, implements, and evaluates a curriculum that focuses on the design of the learning environment; the interaction between teacher, child, and family; and the development of activities that foster children's social, emotional, physical, and intellectual development.
 Class: 3 hours per week.
 (Fa,Sp) 3 credits